druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - The cluster will incur AWS charges so `ray down ray1.1.yaml` when complete
 - Other than connecting to a Ray cluster, code is identical to previous examples.
 - See [hyperparameter_optimization_cluster.ipynb](https://github.com/druce/iowa/blob/master/hyperparameter_optimization_cluster.ipynb), separated out so each notebook can be run end-to-end with/without cluster setup
-- See https://docs.ray.io/en/latest/cluster/launcher.html for additional info on Ray clusters.
+- See [Ray docs](https://docs.ray.io/en/latest/cluster/launcher.html) for additional info on Ray clusters.

 Besides connecting to the cluster instead of running ray locally, no other change to code is needed to run on the cluster